openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-04.certificate-authorities-and-chains-of-trust.md

 the private key is compromised, it can be used to sign other certificates for malicious intents.
 Any system that trusted the compromised CA will now trust any maliciously signed certificates.
-This will compromise all certificates singed by that CA.
+This will compromise all certificates signed by that CA.

 Public CAs are maintained by organizations such as DigiCert, Let's Encrypt, and others.
 Anyone can create private CAs.
 The only difference